 The best way to keep your private key safe is to write it down and keep it somewhere where you won’t forget it, and it won’t be destroyed by water or heat and where no one apart from you will ever find it.
-After that, do not ever tell anyone you own cryptocurrency or they may try to steal it or extort you for your private key.
+After that, do not ever tell anyone you own cryptocurrency, or they may try to steal it or extort you.

 Public-key cryptography (PKC) employs asymmetric encryption to verify the authenticity of data.
 PKC was initially used for encrypting and decrypting messages on standard computers.
 The technology that cryptocurrency transactions rely on for encryption and decryption is Public Key Cryptography.
 This technology would not be possible without trapdoor functions.
 Trapdoor functions are one-way mathematical functions that are easy to solve in one way, but nearly impossible to crack in the reverse.
 Even if it were possible, it would take a supercomputer thousands of years to reverse engineer these functions.

-A cryptographic code that allows you to receive cryptocurrency transactions is called a public key.
+A cryptographic code that allows you to receive cryptocurrency transactions is called a public key, used to send coins into a wallet.
 This code is paired with a corresponding private key, which is needed to unlock the transaction and prove ownership of the cryptocurrency.
-The public key is usually an address, which is a shortened form of the public key.
-You can share your public key without worry.
+The public key is usually an address, you can share it without worry.
 For example, many content creators and charities post their crypto addresses' public keys online to accept donations.
-While anyone can donate, only the owner of the private key can unlock and access the donated funds.
+While anyone can donate, only the owner of the private key can unlock and receive funds.

 In general, a bitcoin public key that starts with the number 1 would need a single private key to access the funds.
 There is another version though, called a multi-signature public key, that starts with the number 3.
 This type of key would require more than one private key to grant access to the funds.

-A transaction request prompts the usage of a private key in order to sign the transaction and provide mathematical evidence that the cryptocurrency come from the owner.
+A transaction request prompts the usage of a private key in order to sign the transaction and provide mathematical evidence that the Bitcoins (Or other cryptocurrency) come from the owner.
 This is referred to as a signature, and it prevents the transaction from being modified by anyone else.
-Once a transaction is signed using the private key and validated, Cryptocurrencies are sent to and received by the other wallet; at this point, the transaction becomes irreversible.
+Once a transaction is signed and validated, Bitcoins are sent to and received by the other wallet; at this point, the transaction becomes irreversible.